 Individualized Study allows students to create degree options in subjects ranging from science communication and environmental education to gender studies and digital arts.
-The resulting student-driven curriculum includes formal and informal meetings between students and their faculty mentors, along with a portfolio-based process self-reflection on the learning of as it Students interested in pursuing the evolves.
-Individualized Study option work with a faculty member to develop a substantive proposal.
+The resulting student-driven curriculum includes formal and informal meetings between students and their faculty mentors, along with a portfolio-based process of self-reflection on the learning as it evolves.
+Students interested in pursuing the Individualized Study option work with a faculty member to develop a substantive proposal.
 This proposal is then reviewed by a faculty oversight committee.
 Once approved, requirements vary from proposal to proposal.

 Graduating students develop careers and pursue graduate education in a wide variety of fields, depending on their chosen area of study.
-As important, they gain experience and document success in one of the crucial predictors of success in any of those fields: the ability to undertake a selfdirected project in collaboration with others, to UNIVERSITY of WASHINGTON BOTHELL reflect critically on its development in process, and to complete it in a timely fashion.
+As important, they gain experience and document success in one of the crucial predictors of success in any of those fields: the ability to undertake a self-directed project in collaboration with others, to reflect critically on its development in process, and to complete it in a timely fashion.